-- (b) wilfully fails to comply with any requirement properly made to him by any such police officer; or - (c) without reasonable excuse, fails to give such police officer any other assistance which he may reasonably require to be given, for the purpose of exercising his powers or performing his duties under this Act, is liable, on summary conviction, to a fine not exceeding ten thousand dollars and to imprisonment for twelve months.
+(b) wilfully fails to comply with any requirement properly made to him by any such police officer; or is liable on summary conviction to a fine of ten thousand dollars and to imprisonment for twelve months.

+(c) without reasonable excuse, fails to give such police officer any other assistance which he may reasonably require to be given for the purpose of exercising his powers or performing his duties under this Act,

-(2) A person who, when required to give information to a police officer in the exercise of his powers or the performance of his duties under this Act, knowingly gives false or misleading information to any such police officer, is liable, on summary conviction, to a fine not exceeding ten thousand dollars, and to imprisonment for twelve months.
+(2) A person who, when required to give information to a police officer in the exercise of his powers or the performance of his duties under this Act, knowingly gives false or misleading information to any such police officer is liable on summary conviction to a fine of ten thousand dollars and to imprisonment for twelve months.